Los Justicieros: Establishment

 By late 1919, metalworkers' and miners' strikes were becoming more commonplace.
 The government of Spain responded by cracking down on union organising.
 In the Basque Country, lieutenant colonel Fernando González Regueral was appointed as governor, and he immediately ordered mass arrests of trade union activists.
 In Catalonia, groups of mercenaries known as pistoleros (gunmen) hunted down and murdered union organisers, while the police applied the ley de fugas (law for escapes) to arrested workers.
 Overwhelmed by these conditions, the CNT was driven underground and appealed for militants to fight back.

-At this time, Buenacasa introduced Ruiz, Albadetrecu, del Campo and Suberviola to Buenaventura Durruti, an anarchist from León who had recently arrived in Donostia.
+At this time, Buenacasa introduced Ruiz, Albadetrecu, del Campo and Suberviola to Buenaventura Durruti, an anarchist from León who had recently arrived in San Sebastián.
 Together, the five anarchist militants formed a new anarchist group, which they called Los Justicieros (The Avengers).
 The new group responded to the CNT's appeal; they intended to incite rebellion throughout the country, but lacked any coherent strategy to carry this plan out.
-They also considered moving to Barcelona, but Buenacasa convinced them to stay in Donostia.
+They also considered moving to Barcelona, but Buenacasa convinced them to stay in San Sebastián.